junxit/us-congress-bills-114/bill.md

       > - **(iv)** The term qualifying other practitioner means a nurse practitioner or physician assistant who satisfies each of the following:
       >   - **(I)** The nurse practitioner or physician assistant is licensed under State law to prescribe schedule III, IV, or V medications for the treatment of pain.
       >   - **(II)** The nurse practitioner or physician assistant satisfies 1 or more of the following:
-      >     - **(aa)** Has completed not fewer than 24 hours of initial training addressing each of the topics listed in clause (ii)(IV) (through classroom situations, seminar at professional society meetings, electronic communications, or otherwise) provided by the American Society of Addiction Medicine, the American Academy of Addiction Psychiatry, the American Medical Association, the American Osteopathic Association, the American Nurses Credentialing Center, the American Psychiatric Association, or any other organization that the Secretary determines is appropriate for purposes of this subclause.
+      >     - **(aa)** Has completed not fewer than 24 hours of initial training addressing each of the topics listed in clause (ii)(IV) (through classroom situations, seminars at professional society meetings, electronic communications, or otherwise) provided by the American Society of Addiction Medicine, the American Academy of Addiction Psychiatry, the American Medical Association, the American Osteopathic Association, the American Nurses Credentialing Center, the American Psychiatric Association, the American Association of Nurse Practitioners, the American Academy of Physician Assistants, or any other organization that the Secretary determines is appropriate for purposes of this subclause.
       >     - **(bb)** Has such other training or experience as the Secretary determines will demonstrate the ability of the nurse practitioner or physician assistant to treat and manage opiate-dependent patients.
-      >   - **(III)** If required by State law, the nurse practitioner or physician assistant prescribes medications for the treatment of opioid use disorder in collaboration with or under supervision of a physician.
+      >   - **(III)** The nurse practitioner or physician assistant is supervised by or works in collaboration with a qualifying physician, if the nurse practitioner or physician assistant is required by State law to prescribe medications for the treatment of opioid use disorder in collaboration with or under the supervision of a physician.

   - **(4)** in subparagraph (H)—
-    - **(A)** in clause (i), by adding at the end the following:
+    - **(A)** in clause (i), by inserting after subclause (II) the following:
       > - **(III)** Such other elements of the requirements under this paragraph as the Secretary determines necessary for purposes of implementing such requirements.

     - **(B)** by amending clause (ii) to read as follows:
       > - **(ii)** Not later than one year after the date of enactment of the Opioid Use Disorder Treatment Expansion and Modernization Act, the Secretary shall update the treatment improvement protocol containing best practice guidelines for the treatment of opioid-dependent patients in office-based settings.
 The Secretary shall update such protocol in consultation with experts in opioid use disorder research and treatment.

 - **(b)** *Recommendation of revocation or suspension of registration in case of substantial noncompliance* The Secretary of Health and Human Services may recommend to the Attorney General that the registration of a practitioner be revoked or suspended if the Secretary determines, according to such criteria as the Secretary establishes by regulation, that a practitioner who is registered under section 303(g)(2) of the Controlled Substances Act (21 U.S.C.
 823(g)(2)) is not in substantial compliance with the requirements of such section, as amended by this Act.
-- **(c)** *Opioid defined* Section 102(18) of the Controlled Substances Act (42 U.S.C.
+- **(c)** *Opioid defined* Section 102(18) of the Controlled Substances Act (21 U.S.C.
 802(18)) is amended by inserting “or “opioid”” after “The term opiate”.
 - **(d)** *Reports to Congress*
   - **(1)** *In general* Not later than 2 years after the date of enactment of this Act and not less than over every 5 years thereafter, the Secretary of Health and Human Services, in consultation with the Drug Enforcement Administration and experts in opioid use disorder research and treatment, shall—
-    - **(A)** perform a thorough review of the provision of opioid use disorder treatment services in the United States, including services provided in opioid treatment programs and other specialty and non-specialty settings; and
+    - **(A)** perform a thorough review of the provision of opioid use disorder treatment services in the United States, including services provided in opioid treatment programs and other specialty and nonspecialty settings; and
     - **(B)** submit a report to the Congress on the findings and conclusions of such review.
   - **(2)** *Contents* Each report under paragraph (1) shall include an assessment of—
     - **(A)** compliance with the requirements of section 303(g)(2) of the Controlled Substances Act (21 U.S.C.
 823(g)(2)), as amended by this Act;
     - **(B)** the measures taken by the Secretary of Health and Human Services to ensure such compliance;
     - **(C)** whether there is further need to increase or decrease the number of patients a waivered practitioner is permitted to treat, as provided for by the amendment made by subsection (a)(1);
     - **(D)** the extent to which, and proportions with which, the full range of Food and Drug Administration-approved treatments for opioid use disorder are used in routine health care settings and specialty substance use disorder treatment settings;
-    - **(E)** access to, and use of, other behavioral health and recovery supports;
+    - **(E)** access to, and use of, counseling and recovery support services, including the percentage of patients receiving such services;
     - **(F)** changes in State or local policies and legislation relating to opioid use disorder treatment;
     - **(G)** the use of prescription drug monitoring programs by practitioners who are permitted to dispense narcotic drugs to individuals pursuant to a waiver under section 303(g)(2) of the Controlled Substances Act (21 U.S.C.
 823(g)(2));
     - **(H)** the findings resulting from inspections by the Drug Enforcement Administration of practitioners described in subparagraph (G); and